Category: information

 What Is Call Routing?What Is Call Routing?

-Call routing is a process that enables incoming calls to be directed to the most appropriate agent or department within a business, ensuring that callers are connected to the right person.
+Call routing is a process that enables incoming calls to be directed to the most appropriate agent or department within a Business, ensuring that callers are connected to the right person.
 Call routing can be automated or manual, and it is an essential part of any business that receives a high volume of phone calls, as it is to improve the overall customer experience.

 While phone call routing isn’t a new technology, it has become more sophisticated and evolved in ways that smaller businesses can benefit from immensely.
 Learn more about call routing below and the advantages of implementing it.